Generalizable, real-time neural decoding with hybrid state-space models: Training Details

-\paragraph{\possm.} Single-session models were trained on a single NVIDIA RTX8000 with a batch size of 128, a base learning rate of 0.004, and a cosine scheduler.
+\paragraph{\possm.} Single-session models were trained on a single NVIDIA RTX8000 GPU using LAMB with a batch size of 128, a base learning rate of 0.004, and a cosine scheduler.
+Multi-dataset pretraining was done on four NVIDIA H100 GPUs using LAMB with a batch size of 256, a base learning rate of 0.002, and a cosine scheduler.
 The unit dropout data augmentation scheme mentioned previously was employed during training.
 Both unit identification and full finetuning used the same training hyperparameters as the single-session models, except with a constant learning rate.
-Multi-dataset pretraining was done on two NVIDIA A100 GPUs with a batch size of 256, a base learning rate of 0.002, and a cosine scheduler.
-All models were trained for 500 epochs.
-Single-session models took less than 30 minutes to train, while multi-dataset pretraining took two days.
+For full finetuning, unit identification was first performed for 100 epochs before the rest of the model was unfrozen and trained for another 400 epochs.
+All models were trained for a total of 500 epochs.
+Single-session models took less than 30 minutes to train, while multi-dataset pretraining took around 36 hours.

-\subsubsection{Human handwriting}
+\subsection{Human handwriting}

-For PCA-KNN, we performed hyperparameter tuning on a validation set for each session, selecting the number of neighbours from a range of 2 to 14.
-For GRU, S4 and Mamba, we represented the spike counts as 50ms non-overlapping bins.
+\paragraph{Baselines.} For the PCA-KNN baseline, we performed hyperparameter tuning on a validation set for each session, selecting the number of neighbours from a range of 2 to 14.
+For the GRU, S4, and Mamba, we provided non-overlapping 50 ms bins of spike counts as inputs.